How to use a Multimeter to Test a Voltage

 Zero continuity means that circuit is perfect.
 There would be perfect continuity in wire, fuse, or battery in the presence of zero ohms.
 It is considered a good reading for continuity.

-DC current is five folds less dangerous than that of AC.
+DC is five-folds less dangerous than AC.
 The frequency range is such to leave a bad effect on the human body.

 We have done an in-depth discussion on how to use a multimeter to test a voltage.
 In addition to basic steps for voltage calculation, we have discussed multimeter parts and precautionary measures.
 Our finding says that finding the voltage with a multimeter is not difficult.
 You have to be vigilant and careful about security and accuracy.
 Some steps are required to follow for preventive measures.